donapieppo/seminaria/README.md

 the configuration in docker comes from

-    - `doc/dm_unibo_common_docker.yml` that sets the omniauth_provider as :developer
+  - `doc/dm_unibo_common_docker.yml` that sets the omniauth_provider as :developer so that you are logged ad first user (see [https://github.com/donapieppo/dm_unibo_common] and [https://github.com/donapieppo/dm_unibo_common/blob/master/app/controllers/logins_controller.rb] for details on developer mode).
   - `doc/docker_seeds.rb` where two organizations (Math and Chimica) and two users (admin.name@example.com and user.example@example.com) are created
   - `doc/seminaria_example.rb` where user admin.name@example.com is configured ad main administrator.

+In production of course you have to configure a correct omniauth provider.